 The purpose of this action research project was to address the problem whereby guardians (grandparents, parents, legal guardians, teachers, or mentors) struggled to inspire their heirs (children, grandchildren, extended family, or students) toward true prosperity, including training guardians how to develop such a culture that would inspire their heirs to action.
 A need existed to improve the awareness and participation amongst guardians toward offering their heirs a generational inheritance of true prosperity.

 Significance of the Problem

 The problem was significant because every generation, culture, and family globally had an opportunity to train their youth in the basics of financial stewardship.
-Will the older generation’s norms regarding financial stewardship be passed on, or would there be a generational shift?
-Would a cycle of generational poverty be repeated or broken?
+Will the older generation’s norms regarding financial stewardship be passed on, or will there be a generational shift?
+Will a cycle of generational poverty be repeated or broken?
 The same question could be asked about the cycle of remaining in the middle class.

-The problem of financial well-being in the next generation was significant, as the the popular trend was towards financial debt instead of financial well-being:
+The problem of financial well-being in the next generation was significant, as the popular trend was towards financial debt instead of financial well-being:

 The global financial crisis of 2008 was supposed to have taught the world the dangers of excessive debt.
 But borrowing has shot up since then.
 The debt of governments, companies and households was 195% of global GDP in 2007, according to the International Monetary Fund.
 By the end of 2020 it had reached 256% (Dixon, 2022).